radiantearth/stac-spec/extensions/eo/README.md

 3.125.
 For example, one might choose for WorldView-2 the Multispectral 20° off-nadir value of 2.07 and for WorldView-3 the Multispectral 20° off-nadir value of 1.38.

-**eo:epsg** - A Coordinate Reference System (CRS) is the native reference system (sometimes called a 'projection') used by the data, and can usually be referenced using an [EPSG code](http://epsg.io).
+**epsg** - A Coordinate Reference System (CRS) is the native reference system (sometimes called a 'projection') used by the data, and can usually be referenced using an [EPSG code](http://epsg.io).
-If the data does not have a CRS, such as in the case of non-rectified imagery with Ground Control Points, eo:epsg should be set to null.
+If the data does not have a CRS, such as in the case of non-rectified imagery with Ground Control Points, `epsg` should be set to null.
 It should also be set to null if a CRS exists, but for which there is no valid EPSG code.
+Note: there is not prefix on this field.

 ### Band Object